tsbohc/zest.nvim/readme.md

 # macros
 In each example, the top block contains the fennel code written in the configuration, while the bottom one shows the lua code that neovim will execute.

-Macro names are intentionally quite verbose, remember that you can alias them to something much shorter.

 The examples are refreshed with every change to zest and are always up to date.